mikejsavage/yougram/README.md

 ## Techie stuff

-The backend "stack" is Go/SQLC/templ and SQLite.
-The frontend "stack" is raw CSS, HTMX, and Alpine.js
+The backend stack is Go/SQLC/templ and SQLite.
+The frontend stack is raw CSS, HTMX, and Alpine.js

 If you want to compile yougram yourself, first you need to install a not particularly recent version (probably anything 2024 or later) of Go.
 You can do it through your package manager or just